|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Another important consideration in using glue-down installation is your choice of adhesives as some are only suitable for floors up to a small width.
 To avoid warranty issues and the possibility of future problems we recommend seeking advice if you are unsure which product is best.

-Starting at the longest wall, begin placing wood directly onto your adhesive, pressing down hard to ensure that the two things develop a strong bond to each other.
+Starting at the longest wall, begin placing wood directly onto your adhesive, pressing down hard to ensure that the board and subfloor develop a strong bond to each other.
 Continue laying the hardwood down, making sure that the sides are always pressed tightly together and make sure to wipe away excess adhesive before it dries.

 You will need to leave a 10mm expansion gap around the perimeter of the room.
 To maintain this gap during installation spacers are provided in flooring installation kits (purchased separately).
 After you have installed the floor you can cover this expansion gap with scotia or new skirting boards.